dhellmann/pymotw-3/source/asyncio/io_protocol.rst

 Normally the protocol class is passed to the event loop to create the connection.
-In this case, because the event loop has no facility for passing extra arguments to the protocol constructor, it is necessary to create a *partial* to wrap the client class and pass the list of messages to send and the :class:`Future` instance.
+In this case, because the event loop has no facility for passing extra arguments to the protocol constructor, it is necessary to create a :class:`partial` to wrap the client class and pass the list of messages to send and the :class:`Future` instance.
 That new callable is then used in place of the class when calling :func:`create_connection` to establish the client connection.